dakiefer/GEWtool/readme.md

 ## Author

-2022–2023 – Daniel A. Kiefer, Institut Langevin, ESPCI Paris | PSL.
+2022–2023 – Daniel A. Kiefer, Institut Langevin, ESPCI Paris, Université PSL.

 I have several years of experience in waveguide modeling and numerical implementations thereof.
 In January 2022 I decided to create a new modular and versatile code from scratch.
 The result is GEWtool.
 My hope is that it be a valuable research tool and at the same time a helpful educational resource for those interested in numerical methods and elastic waves.